auraphp/Aura.Router/docs/getting-started.md

 ?>
 ```

 You can then retrieve a _Map_ for adding routes, a _Matcher_ for matching the incoming request to a route, and a _Generator_ for generating paths from routes.
+(There are other support objects available as well.)

 Let's go step-by-step to add a route, match a request against it, and dispatch it.